Centered on Community

 Zhen Li received her B.A. degree at Peking University before obtaining her Ph.D. from Princeton University.
 She teaches E&M 363, The Chinese Economy; E&M 365, International Finance; and E&M 366, International Trade.
 She has done research on equity market liberalization in developing countries.
 She is a native speaker of Mandarin.

 Greg Saltzman studied for a year at the London School of Economics and was a visiting fellow at the University of Warwick.
-He received a Fulbright grant from the U.S. State Department to teach labor relations at Jilin University in China.
+He received two Fulbright grants from the U.S. State Department, one to teach labor relations at Jilin University School of Business in China (2008), and the other to teach labor relations and managerial negotiation at Hanyang University School of Business in South Korea (2015).
 He wrote one journal article comparing the health insurance systems in the U.S. and Canada and another journal article analyzing public opinion about labor disputes in the U.S., Canada, Norway, and Sweden.
+He reads extensively about the Palestinian-Israeli conflict.